Skip to main content

 Why should I floss?
 Isn't brushing enough?

 Flossing reduces the number of bacteria in your mouth.
 There are millions of these microscopic creatures feeding on food particles left on your teeth.
-These bacteria live in plaque that can be removed by flossing.
+Flossing removes the bacteria that live in plaque.
 Brushing your teeth gets rid of some of the bacteria in your mouth.
-Flossing gets rid of the bacteria the toothbrush can't reach in the tiny spaces between your teeth.
+Flossing removes the bacteria the toothbrush can't reach in the tiny spaces between your teeth.
 If you do not floss, you allow plaque to remain between your teeth.
-Eventually it may harden into calculus/tartar.
+Eventually, it may harden into calculus/tartar.
 Plaque can be removed by brushing.
 Only the dentist or dental hygienist can remove calculus/tartar.
 Ask your dental professional to show you the proper way to floss.
 You will both notice the difference at the next cleaning appointment.

 How do I take care of my teeth between appointments?

-It is important to brush your teeth twice a day and floss as well!
+Brushing your teeth twice a day and flossing are essential!

 When should I change my toothbrush?

 Replace your toothbrush every three months.
-For patients with a periodontal disease, it is recommended to replace your toothbrush every four to six weeks.
-If you have been sick, be sure to replace your toothbrush as soon as possible.
-It is recommended that you read the instructions for replacement guides for electric toothbrushes as they may need to be replaced more frequently.
+For patients with periodontal disease, it is recommended that you replace it every four to six weeks.
+If you have been sick, replace your toothbrush as soon as possible.
+Read the replacement guides for electric toothbrushes Since you may need to replace them more frequently.

 What are sealants?

-Sealants are a thin plastic coating painted on chewing surfaces of molars and premolars.
-They act as a barrier, protecting your teeth against decay-causing bacteria.
-The Sealant bonds to the grooves in your teeth forming a protective shileld over the enamel of each tooth.
-Sealants have proven effective at preventing cavities in adults as well as children, but are most commonly used on children.
-Ask your dentist whether sealants are a good choice for your family.
+A dentist applies sealants, a thin plastic coating, to the chewing surfaces of molars and premolars.
+These sealants create a barrier that protects your teeth from decay-causing bacteria.
+They bond to the grooves in your teeth, forming a protective shield over the enamel.
+Sealants effectively prevent cavities in adults and children but are most commonly used for children.
+Ask your dentist if sealants are a good option for your family.

 What is a cavity?

 A cavity is a small hole on the surface of your tooth caused by tooth decay.
 Cavities form when plaque builds up on your tooth and combines with sugar from the foods you eat, creating an acid that eats away the enamel on your tooth.
 If a cavity is left untreated, it can lead to more serious oral health problems.
-Cavities can be prevented by brushing and flossing regularly.
+Brushing and flossing can prevent cavities.

 What is a filling?

-A dentist uses a filling to fill a cavity.
-First, all tooth decay is removed and a synthetic material is used to fill the hole.
-Fillings can be made from a variety of different materials including composites, gold, or ceramic, and can be made to match the color of your teeth.
+A dentist fills a cavity by removing all tooth decay and then using a synthetic material to fill the hole.
+Fillings, made from materials like composites, gold, or ceramic, are often matched to the color of your teeth.

 What is gum disease?

-Also known as periodontal disease, gum disease is mostly caused by plaque and bacteria buildup that is not treated in its early stage.
+Also known as periodontal disease, gum disease is mainly caused by plaque and bacteria buildup not treated in its early stage.
 Other causes of periodontal disease include tobacco use, teeth grinding, some medications, and genetics.

 Brushing your teeth regularly and visiting our office every six months will help prevent gingivitis and more severe cases of periodontal disease.
 Common signs of gum disease include: